2022 Montana floods

 On June 18, it was reported that heavier flooding is expected to reach Billings and other areas in Eastern Montana.
 The flooding so far has reportedly caused $29 million in damage.

 Multiple watersheds impacted

 Yellowstone River headwaters

 The Carbella Bridge, which crossed the Yellowstone River was destroyed.

 Stillwater River

 Homes near Absarokee were threatened when the Stillwater River flooded, eroding the riverbanks.
 Extensive flooding of the river also affected Nye and Fishtail.

 Clarks Fork of the Yellowstone

 On June 13, Rock Creek, a tributary of the Clarks Fork of the Yellowstone, flooded Red Lodge, Montana damaging roads, bridges and buildings.
+The flood caused severe damage to infrastructure on the north side of the park including the north entrance road, wastewater systems, facilities, and trails.

 Missouri River headwaters

 Fishing Access Sites along the Madison River near Ennis, Montana and several roads near tributary creeks were closed due to flooding in the Madison River watershed.
 The Ruby River in the Jefferson River watershed experienced flooding, closing roads above and below Ruby Reservoir near Alder, Montana.

 Flathead River

 A 43-year-old man was killed in a rafting incident on the Flathead River on June 21.
 High water levels and debris have reportedly made the river dangerous.